zunicd/Confusion-Matrix-Visualization/README.md

 ## Results

-The helper functions listed below were developed and collected in the script `metrics_utilities`.
+The helper functions listed below were developed and collected in the script [metrics_utilities.py](scripts/metrics_utilities.py).
 The execution of these functions is presented in the notebook [Confusion Matrix Visualization.ipynb](Confusion%20Matrix%20Visualization.ipynb)

 - **cm_cr** - display unnormalized and normalized confusion matrix dataframes side by side, and classification report
 - **plot_cm** - plot unnormalized or normalized confusion matrix heatmap